Mail222/hyprland-dots/~/README.md

+- .local/share/applications includes .Desktop files and scripts to enhance wofi.
-replace [REPLACE] with your user in ~/.local/share/applications
+- Reminder: replace "[REPLACE]" with your user.